arminbiere/cadiback/README.md

 This example shows that exactly the two literals `1` and `-3` are backbones and that there are models both with `2` and `-2`, i.e., the variable `2` is not a backbone variable.
-In general the tool can produce multiple `b` lines which in principle can be interleaved with comment lines starting with `c`.
+In general the tool can produce multiple `b` lines which are not ordered and can be interleaved with comment lines starting with `c`.
 After the analyzer found all backbones it prints the `b 0` line.

 The backbones are printed as they are found and the output is flushed whenever a new backbone is found.
 This allows to use the tool in an